Health System Pharmacy Administration and Leadership Residency

 Hometown: Cincinnati, Ohio

-Pharmacy school: Ohio State University
+Pharmacy school: The Ohio State University College of Pharmacy

 Hobbies: Food blogging, traveling, watching reality TV

 Why I chose The University of Kansas Health System: Because of the reputation of the pharmacy administration program and the supportive culture of the pharmacy department.
-I knew I would get a diverse range of experiences during my residency here, and I wanted to work for a health system that was innovative and on the cutting edge of pharmacy practice.
+I knew I would get a diverse range of experiences during my residency here, and I wanted to work for a health system that was innovative and on the leading edge of pharmacy practice.

 Hometown: Wheeling, Illinois